-- Tutors and class teachers should be kept clearly informed and asked to be vigilant, in case the situation persists. - Parents and carers should be contacted regarding the events that have taken place.
+- Centre - Don Bosco Centre Support - Peer support - o Bullying incident diary - Repair and rebuild meeting between victim and perpetrator, if appropriate. - Involvement of other agencies: e.g. youth services, PACE, ACE - o Pupil Behavioural Contract - Tutors and class teachers should be kept clearly informed and asked to be vigilant, in case the situation persists. - Parents and carers should be contacted regarding the events that have taken place.
 When necessary, a parental and carer interview will take place with the Head of Year and victim/bully. - If a parent and carer has a concern regarding a pupil and bullying, they should contact the relevant Head of Year to request an investigation.
 All stages should be logged on CPOMS, showing each stage of intervention. - If bullying persists, the range of sanctions used is likely to escalate.
 Ultimately, a student engaging in persistent bullying behaviour will be permanently excluded.
-However, every effort will be made to help these students understand the impact of their behaviour and change it, mindful of the fact that we are dealing with 'children' not adults. - A parental and carer complaint regarding the procedures taken to tackle a bullying incident should be dealt with by the SLT Year Group link in the first instance. - All incidents and interventions should be logged onto the SIMS database, personal incident forms scanned onto CPOMs and then filed in the pupils' files.
-This will enable the member of SLT (Behaviour) to monitor incidents of persistent bullying and the interventions which have been taken as a result of a reported incident. - The member of SLT (Behaviour) will meet with the linked Governors Behaviour, Welfare and Catholic Life Committee to survey bullying incidents data and the effectiveness of intervention strategies annually. - Allegations against Staff should be referred to the Headteacher.
+However, every effort will be made to help these students understand the impact of their behaviour and change it, mindful of the fact that we are dealing with 'children' not adults. - A parental and carer complaint regarding the procedures taken to tackle a bullying incident should be dealt with by the SLT Year Group link in the first instance. - All incidents and interventions should be logged onto CPOMs, personal incident forms scanned onto CPOMs and then filed in the pupils' files.
+This will enable the member of SLT (Behaviour) to monitor incidents of persistent bullying and the interventions which have been taken as a result of a reported incident. - The member of SLT (Behaviour) will meet with the linked Governors Behaviour, Attitudes and Catholic Life Committee to survey bullying incidents data and the effectiveness of intervention strategies annually. - Allegations against Staff should be referred to the Headteacher.